mauricio-ms/motor-imagery/README.md

 known as MI.
 In MI tasks, subjects are instructed to imagine themselves performing a specific motor action (e.g. hand, foot) without overt motor output and each task is treated as a MI class.

-# Dataset
-- BCI Competition IV dataset 2b.
-- Data of 120 repetitions of each MI class were available for each person in total.

 # Pre-processing
 A frequency band of 0.5 - 100 Hz is most commonly used during EEG recording to obtain a wide frequency spectrum for further